activeviam/atoti-ui-migration/README.md

 A command line interface to migrate:

-- an Atoti UI application content that was saved in older versions of Atoti UI to be compatible with newer versions.
+- content saved in an old version of Atoti UI, making it compatible with newer versions.
-- an Atoti jupyter notebook that was saved in older versions of Atoti.
+- Atoti Jupyter notebooks saved in an old version of Atoti, making them compatible with newer versions.

 You need [NodeJS](https://nodejs.org/en/download/) to run it.